How to Become a Travel CNA

 Like most other professional endeavors, especially one closely knitted into healthcare, becoming a travel Certified Nursing Assistant requires State licensure.
 While CNA programs are offered in high schools, community colleges and vocational schools, it's always best to sort such programs from dedicated experts who have knowledge and and experience in preparing candidates on how to pass the State licensure exams.
-One such team of professionals is CNA Training and Testing Center.
+One such team of professionals is CNA Training & Testing Center.

 Why choose CNA Training and Testing Center?

-CNA Training and Testing Center offers direct and affordable CNA exam preparation geared towards helping candidates prepare for the Florida aide exam without breaking a sweat.
+CNA Training & Testing Center offers direct and affordable CNA exam preparation geared towards helping candidates prepare for the Florida nurse aide exam without breaking a sweat.
 Our training is arguably the most direct, affordable, and convenient route to becoming a Florida licensed CNA.
 High school diploma or GED are not required to get started.
 Also, no experience is required.

 We offer 100 percent instructor-led CNA exam preparation training through small class sizes — which is ideal for personalized learning.
 You will also have access to unlimited practice time and on-site background screening for CNA licensing and healthcare employment.
 Not to mention, we are an on-site Prometric testing facility.